kauffman77/shellslayer/setup-files/level_00_less/README.md

 It is said that only the power of **ROOT** may slay this abomination and rid the land of its corruption.
 We beseech you to traverse these levels and seek out the true names of the daemon.
-Spook them at the alter of su, become root, and save us.
+Speak them at the alter of su, become root, and save us.

 # Overall Objective